mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ### Add new updating overloads; make existing ones overwriting

-We propose to fix this by making the four functions work just like `matrix_vector_product` or `matrix_product`.
+We propose to fix this by making the functions work just like `matrix_vector_product` or `matrix_product`.
 This entails three changes.

 1. Add two new exposition-only concepts _`possibly-packed-in-matrix`_ and _`possibly-packed-out-matrix`_ for constraining input and output parameters of the changed or new symmetric and Hermitian update functions.